Larry Silverstein: Early life and education

-Silverstein was born in Bedford-Stuyvesant, Brooklyn, in 1931 into a Jewish family.
+Silverstein was born in Bedford–Stuyvesant, Brooklyn, in 1931 into a Jewish family.
 Growing up, he enjoyed classical music and played the piano.
 He attended the High School of Music and Art in New York, and then New York University, graduating in 1952.
 During college, he worked at a summer camp, where he met his wife-to-be, Klara.
 They married in 1956, and had three children: Lisa, Roger and Sharon.
 His wife worked as a school teacher, supporting the family on her salary for the first few years of their marriage while Silverstein attended classes at Brooklyn Law School.

 Silverstein became involved in real estate with his father, Harry G. Silverstein, and then with his friend and brother-in-law, Bernard H. Mendik.
 In 1957, they established Silverstein Properties, as Harry G. Silverstein & Sons, and bought their first building in Manhattan.
 Mendik and Silverstein continued the business after the elder Silverstein's death in 1966.
 In 1977, Mendik divorced Annette Silverstein Mendik, and the business partnership also ended at that time.
-Mendik cited disagreements over real estate strategies, as Mendik wanting to buy buildings while Silverstein wanted to build.
+Mendik cited disagreements over real estate strategies, as Mendik wanted to buy buildings while Silverstein wanted to build.